Muhammad Abdullah Ghazi: Lal Masjid

+1971 postcard of the Lal Masjid.

 Ghazi's sermons drew in thousands of worshippers including prominent political figures such as Prime Minister Balakh Sher Mazari and Presidents of Pakistan including Ghulam Ishaq Khan, Farooq Leghari as well as General Zia-ul-Haq who was a regular visitor to the mosque as before the completion of the Faisal Mosque, The Lal Masjid had been the only main congregational mosque in the city.
 Located in a very central position, the mosque lies in close proximity to the Presidential Palace and Prime Minister's Office.

 In 1976, as part of his six-day state visit to Pakistan, King Khalid of Saudi Arabia also visited the Lal Masjid in Islamabad, where he prayed behind Ghazi, and it was during this visit he initiated the construction of King Faisal Mosque in Islamabad and toured the nearby seminary, Jamia Faridia.

 1974 Khatm-e-Nubuwwat movement

 In 1974, Ghazi became associated with the Aalmi Majlis Tahaffuz Khatm-e-Nubuwwat (AMTKN), a religious organization dedicated to upholding the doctrine of the finality of prophethood in Islam.
 He played a prominent role in mobilizing support for the Tehreek-e-Tahafuz-e-Khatm-e-Nubuwwat and during this period, Lal Masjid served as a key gathering site for rallies and meetings related to the campaign.
 Key leaders of the campaign, Mufti Mahmood and Allama Yusuf Banuri, had both been Ghazi's teachers.

 The movement ultimately contributed to the passage of the Second Amendment to the Constitution of Pakistan.